 D-score, but these are only reported as numerical values.

-Gram-positive, two different neural networks are used, one for
+For each prediction, two different neural networks are used, one for

 predicting the actual signal peptide and one for predicting the